 Medications for Epilepsy

 Drug therapy is the most common treatment for epilepsy.
-Common terms, meaning the same thing, include: anticonvulsant, anti-epileptic drugs or anti-seizure drugs.
+Common terms, meaning the same thing, include anticonvulsants, anti-epileptic drugs, or anti-seizure drugs.

 Anticonvulsants may interact with other medications.
 Be sure your physician is aware of all other medications that you or your child is taking.
 Non-prescription medications, such as cough or cold remedies may interact with anticonvulsants.
 Anticonvulsants may also interfere with the effectiveness of oral contraceptives.

 Be sure to alert a physician (including your dentist) of your medications before undertaking any medical procedure such as surgery.
 A medical identification bracelet should be worn.